Ranmadusha/github-slideshow/_posts/0000-01-02-Ranmadusha.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Here is my witty comment!
+Here is my witty comment, hahaha
 Use the left arrow to go back!